catch-design/tech-lead-test/README.md

 ## Objective

 Create a project overview, scope, and initial setup for a website that caters to a local client with a global footprint.
-The site should be multilingual, capable of capturing leads, and sending emails to different regions.
+The site should be multilingual, capable of capturing leads and emailing lead data to regional email addresses.
+The site architecture should include a Content Management System to drive page content and any API integrations needed to handle emails, leads and storing data.
 The focus is on your ability to understand the requirements, propose a solution, set up a project, prepare documentation, and implement a feature.
-The site should also include a Content Management System (CMS) to drive page content and some API integration to handle emails, leads and storing data.

 ## Core Requirements